bhnord/activities/README.md

 Back by popular demand, Boston Seaport's children's programming series, Seaport Smalls: Free Fun for your Tiny Crew.
 <a href="https://www.eventbrite.com/e/seaport-smalls-tickets-1308146885549" target="_blank">info link</a>

-### Boston Pride Parade & Festival 2025 by Boston Pride For The People
+### Pride Party on The Patio in Back Bay!

-**06/14 11:00AM - 06/14 08:00PM @ Boston Common**
+**06/14 10:00AM - 06/14 04:00PM @ The Berkeley at Hotel AKA Back Bay**
-The 2025 Boston Pride for the People Festival (BP4TP) will take place on Saturday, June 14, 2025.
+Join The Berkeley at Hotel AKA Back Bay for an all-day SLAY of beats, brunch, and pride celebration with DJ entertainment by DJ Aave!
-<a href="https://www.bostonprideforthepeople.org/" target="_blank">info link</a>
+<a href="https://theberkeleyboston.com" target="_blank">info link</a>

 ### Pride Parade Watch Party